 After conducting an overall risks assessment, the auditors should be able to develop a good system capable of detecting a material misstatement.
 They should be certain if the system is strong based on the assessed risks of account balances and various transaction.

 This is tests which preliminary determine if the key controls in an organization are well designed.
 Consider this analogy which will explain the test of control.
 An accounting department X is tasked with the responsibility of documenting all serial numbers of shipping documents.

 A test of control will ensure that all shipping expenses are recorded in the relevant documents before being posted in the relevant journals.
 This will avoid the occurrence of misstatement which may affect the auditing process.

 6. Performing the general (substantive) procedures

 The general substantive procedure aids in comparing account balances.
 They also reduce the chances of risks emerging in an organization.
-The substantive procedure determine whether balances posted in respective account are actual.
+The substantive procedure determines whether balances posted in the respective account are actual.
 Most auditors perform substantive procedures even after conducting a test of control due to the following reason:

 They provide evidence about given claims relating to account balances.

 They help in the gathering of evidence and link between different accounting and non-accounting data